LeSpocky/ptxdist/doc/dev_layers_in_ptxdist.rst

-For packages such as the Linux kernel that have kconfig based config files, a lot of the infrastructure to handle config files and deltas across multiple layers can be reused.
+For packages such as the Linux kernel that have kconfig based config files, a lot of the infrastructure to handle config files and deltas across multiple layers can be reused (see :ref:`kconfig-diffs`).
 Consistency validation is done implicitly and ``menuconfig`` and other kconfig commands will use config files and deltas as expected.